AmanoTeam/android-gcc-cross/README.md

 - `-D_FORTIFY_SOURCE` has no effect.
   - The fortify headers shipped with the NDK currently rely on Clang-specific syntax that is not supported by GCC.
 We need to either adapt these headers or migrate to a GCC-compatible alternative, such as [fortify-headers](https://github.com/jvoisin/fortify-headers).
 - The HWAddressSanitizer (`-fsanitize=hwaddress`) runtime is broken.
-  - It requires ELF TLS support and possibly other missing components (not fully investigated).
+  - We have not yet fully investigated what is needed to make it work.
 If you really need it, use the older AddressSanitizer implementation (`-fsanitize=address`) implementation instead.

 ## Releases